by Matt, April 2022

 It’s about 10 miles long, but the last two miles are a dirt road through a section called Capitol Gorge.

 After you leave the visitor center, you’ll pass Fruita and the Fruita campground.
 Then you’ll see a pay station.
 Here’s where you pay your park entry fee if you haven’t already.

 It’s not staffed by a ranger – it’s the honor system.
 So, please be on your honor.

-It’s actually nicer driving back towards the visitor, because you can see the high canyon walls in the town of Fruita.
+It’s actually nicer driving back towards the visitor center because you can see the high canyon walls in the town of Fruita.

 Also, it’s amazing at sunset!

 Capitol Gorge (the last two miles) is the best section of the road, as you travel through a white rock gorge with high canyon walls around you.

 NOTE: RVs longer than 27 feet aren’t allowed.

 There is one offshoot on this road: the Grand Wash road.
 Like Capitol Gorge, it is a dirt road that travels through a canyon, but the road is much shorter and less impressive than Capitol Gorge.
 It leads to the trailhead for the Grand Wash and Cassidy Arch trails.

 This road actually cuts through Capitol Reef National Park and is the main highway connecting the towns of Torrey and Hanksville.